 - 63. I got up during the night after I had been there about a week to go to the toilet and when I came back one of the other boys had urinated in my bed.
 This was a sort of initiation.
 I threw the wet sheet on the floor and turned the mattress over.
 The next day the night watchman told me to turn over the mattress.
-He was called because he used to ask the boys, "Do you wet the bed and do you wank ?"
-He pronounced watch as watch. - 64.
+He was called GQE because he used to ask the boys, "Do you wet the bed and do you wank ?"
+He pronounced as a got of GQE told me I had to go to the 'piss bed dorm'. - 64.
 This was a dormitory specifically for boys who wet the bed.
 It was an embarrassment because everybody teased you.
-There were about eight or ten in the dorm and would wake them up every couple of hours to go to the toilet.
+There were about eight or ten in the dorm and GOE would wake them up every couple of hours to go to the toilet.
 I refused to go into the dorm.
-I was in a corridor that led to the closed block and would wake the in the gut.
+I was in a corridor that led to the closed block and LLY punched me in the gut.
 This was the first time he ever hit me.
 Needless to say, I went into the dorm. - 65.
-That was my first encounter with "" the second of anything to me.
+That was my first encounter with LLY Interview.
+That was the first ever time he said anything to me.
 He basically said that I was going into the piss bed dorm, end of story.
 I explained that I hadn't wet the bed but he wouldn't listen.
-I had to spend quite a while in that dorm before I got out. - 67.
+I had to spend quite a while in that dorm before I got out. - 66.
+The only two I had trouble with in Rossie Farm were LY and Mr LZ M. Mr LZ was LY might hand man.
+I think LY was a bomb disposal expert during the war.
+He was an evil, sadistic bully.
+Mr LZ was a big man and he was always smoking a pipe. - 67.
 When I was in Dumbarton remand home, I had had a fight with a boy.
 It turned out he was in Rossie Farm at the same time as me.
 He came back from home leave and we saw each other. - 68.
 If you didn't get allocated to television or snooker you were sent out for a walk.
 There was a three mile walk, a five mile walk and a seven mile walk.
-During one walk I was with my friend, who was my friend in school.
-He was from Perth and so was sector.
+During one walk I was with my friend, During walk, who was my friend in school.
+He was from Perth and so was Example.
 The next thing I was hit on the head with a brick.
 One of the teachers witnessed this but nothing was said to me.